HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/productive-js-tools.md

 After using WSL 2 you will not get back to Git bash

-And you will notice speed difference when working with Node.js tools.
-Checkout [this](https://levelup.gitconnected.com/working-with-front-end-tools-on-linux-and-windows-the-grand-performance-test-b51a77a71636)
+And you will notice [performance difference](https://levelup.gitconnected.com/working-with-front-end-tools-on-linux-and-windows-the-grand-performance-test-b51a77a71636) when working with Node.js tools.

 ## 3. Windows Terminal (windows only)